Boomer Tech Talk

 Screenshot: You can take a picture of your computer screen or parts of it.
 On the Mac there is built in program called “Grab” that lets you easily create images that can be emailed as an attachment to someone you are trying to explain what is going on on your computer.
 On the iPhone, you can create a screenshot of anything on your iPhone screen by holding down the middle lower button, and clicking the top right power key.
 I will create an article about this for you.

-Further on the car photo above: My partner, Bruce Sallan, wrote about his experience in an article on gratitude.
-My other partner, Ray Gordon, also used a cell phone in a serious emergency earlier this year.
-Both Bruce and Ray are very happy to be alive.
+Further on the car photo above: Ray Gordon used a cell phone in a serious emergency earlier this year.

 Please be safe and be prepared!